buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/PropertySets/Pset_WasteTerminalTypeFloorTrap.md

+# Pset_WasteTerminalTypeFloorTrap

 Pipe fitting, set into the floor, that retains liquid to prevent the passage of foul air.
 <!-- end of short definition -->